 Your success starts here: Lauren Kyger

 Lauren is a Hinrich Global Trade Leader who completed her master’s degree in Global Business Journalism at Tsinghua University, China.
 Journalism, business and China have always been Lauren’s three big interests: it has been her dream to fuse them into her professional goals.
-“I think signing up for a Chinese 101 class in high school proved to be a turning point in my life.
-There were the usual French and Spanish classes available, but I was looking for something different and exciting.”
+“I think signing up for a Chinese 101 class in high school proved to be a turning point in my life.”

 Prior to her sojourn to China as a Hinrich Global Trade Leader Scholar, she proved her mettle as an investigative journalist in Washington, D.C., by contributing to an award-winning investigative series as a finance reporting intern.

 Lauren is presented with a prestigious George Polk Award for Excellence in Business Reporting at an award ceremony in New York City in 2014.

 “Hinrich Foundation started me on this path that I am on today!”
 Her dream to combine her three major interests came to life when the Foundation gave her the opportunity to complete her postgraduate degree in Global Business Journalism at Tsinghua University in Beijing in 2016.

 During her internship as a Research Assistant at the Hinrich Foundation, Lauren conducted research on a broad range of topics related to global trade and investment, focusing specifically on the FDI environment in China.
 In addition to executing research projects and writing policy briefs, Lauren created a website dedicated to FDI.